-- One or more approval requests; based on the value of the item, purchasing policy, of other policies, it may be necessary to obtain one or more approvals from individuals - Once the items have been approved (if required), ServiceNow generates Fulfillment tasks to various Assignment Groups; this may include purchasing, release from a storeroom, software installation, set up, etc.
+- One or more approval requests; based on the value of the item, purchasing policy, of other policies, it may be necessary to obtain one or more approvals from individuals - Once the items have been approved (if required), fulfillment tasks are generated for Assignment Groups. this may include purchasing, release from a storeroom, software installation, set up, etc.